 CEPT supports studies on channelling arrangements for the mobile service, which should take into account any asymmetry of traffic loads and achievable bitrates in the uplink and downlink to facilitate an optimal frequency usage.

-Subject to results of sharing studies, CEPT supports others possible additional usages (e.g. PMSE) in the remaining spectrum of the IMT channelling arrangements (Duplex gap, Guard band) to ensure an efficient usage of spectrum
+Subject to results of sharing studies, CEPT supports others possible additional usages (e.g. PMSE, PPDR) in the remaining spectrum of the IMT channelling arrangements (Duplex gap, Guard band) to ensure an efficient usage of spectrum

-Digital terrestrial television in the UHF band below 694 MHz in particular channel 48 (686-694 MHz), shall be protected
+CEPT considers that the protection of broadcasting from mobile service in cross-border coordination is effectively ensured by the application of the GE06 Agreement, without any need for additional provision in the RR.

+Digital terrestrial television in the UHF band below 694 MHz in particular channel 48 (686-694 MHz), shall be protected.
+No modification of the RR is necessary for an issue which is mainly national.
+However, technical conditions applicable to IMT stations (base stations and user equipment) and ensuring the protection of the broadcasting service below 694 MHz should be included in a new ITU-R Recommendation specifying the adequate unwanted emission limit in the band 470-694 MHz for IMT terminal in the 700 MHz band and the revision of Recommendation ITU-R M.1036-4 so as to include harmonized channelling arrangements for 700 MHz in Region 1.

 CEPT supports studies on solutions for applications ancillary to broadcasting including compatibility considerations as well as possible revisions of RR 5.296.
-Subject to results of sharing studies, CEPT supports possible PMSE usage in remaining parts of the 700 MHz band
+Since 700 MHz is allocated co-primary to mobile service, PMSE usage would remain possible in the 700 MHz band without any specific provision.

-CEPT supports studies on the protection of broadcasting below 694 MHz including but not limited to the development of an ITU-R Recommendation which would specify the adequate unwanted emission limit in the band 470-694 MHz for IMT terminal [or any other mobile station] in the 700 MHz band.
-[CEPT is of the view that such limits on unwanted emissions shall be covered by relevant ITU-R recommendation.]

-CEPT supports the sharing studies between ARNS and mobile service.
-To ensure coexistence in order to avoid undue separation distances and coordination burden, CEPT may investigate similar process to WRC 12 ( AI 1.17) with bilateral agreements before WRC-15.
+CEPT supports the sharing studies between ARNS and mobile service and equitable access at the border between countries operating ANRS and MS. To ensure coexistence in order to avoid undue separation distances and coordination burden, CEPT may investigate similar process to WRC 12 ( AI 1.17) with bilateral agreements before WRC-15.

 Background